-Changyou bridge loans from offshore banks secured by time deposits
+Changyou loans from offshore banks, secured by time deposits

-As of March 31, 2013 we had, through Changyou, bridge loans from offshore banks.
-These bridge loans are secured by RMB deposits in onshore branches of those banks.
-The bridge loans from the offshore branches of the lending banks are classified as short-term bank loans or long-term bank loans based on their repayment period.
+As of June 30, 2013 we had, through Changyou, loans from offshore banks.
+These loans are secured by RMB deposits in onshore branches of those banks.
+The loans from the offshore branches of the lending banks are classified as short-term bank loans or long-term bank loans based on their repayment period.
 The rates of interest under the loan agreements with the lending banks were determined based on the prevailing interest rates in the market.
 The RMB onshore deposits securing the offshore loans are treated as restricted time deposits on our consolidated balance sheets.
-Restricted time deposits are valued based on the prevailing interest rates in the market.